Naitreey/notes-and-knowledge/cs/scientific-computing/numpy.rst

 calculation
 ^^^^^^^^^^^
-Calculations are implemented as methods of ndarray. 它们都接收 ``axis`` 参数.
+Calculations are implemented as methods of ndarray.
+Common parameters:

+``axis`` 参数.

 - If axis is None (the default), the array is treated as a 1-D array and the operation is performed over the entire array.
 This behavior is also the